Living in a Basement in San Francisco

-One day, my boyfriend decided that he wanted to catch a mouse and keep it as a pet.
-With his analytical mind and patient temperament, he came up with a system for catching mice that was foolproof: slowly inch acrylic sheets forward until the mouse was cornered.
-Just as he thought he had gained the upper hand, the mouse spasmed.
-For a split second, all we could do was watch in horror as its tiny body shook like a thousand shock waves had passed through its body.
+One day, a mouse appeared in our bathroom and my boyfriend decided that he wanted to keep it as a pet.
+With his analytical mind and patient temperament, he came up with the brilliant plan of inching acrylic sheets forward until the mouse was cornered.
+As soon as he thought he had gained the upper hand, the mouse jerked.
+For a split second, we could only watch in horror as a thousand shock waves passed through its tiny body.
 And then, as suddenly as the seizure had started, the mouse dropped dead.
-We whipped out our phones to quickly confirmed that mice can indeed die from shock.
+We whipped out our phones to confirmed that mice can indeed die from shock.
 But just to be sure, we put the little guy in a glass jar and waited patiently for it to wake up.
-Two hours later, we disappointingly threw him out in the garbage bins outside.
-Well, at least the mouse doesn’t have to live in a basement anymore.
+Two hours later, we tossed it into the garbage bins outside.
+Well, at least the mouse didn’t have to live in a basement anymore.